asokolsky/my-notes/centos/api-umbrella.md

 https://api-umbrella.readthedocs.io/en/latest/server/admin-auth.html

 My server is deployed on a LAN with no public IP.
-Local authentication with initial_superusers did not work as expected.
+Local authentication with an account in initial_superusers did not work as expected.

 ### API Key Signup